 Before community-card games such as Hold'em and Omaha became popular the most widely played poker variation in the world was 7 Card Stud.
 Even now Stud is regarded as a more "pure" poker variation, as much for its historic past as for its increased difficulty of play.
 7-Card Stud requires more attention and card-playing prowess, along the lines of Bridge or Gin, than a community-card game.

-The game of 7 Card Stud can be played with two to eight players at a table.
+The game of 7 Card Stud can be played with 2-8 players at a table.
 The goal in Stud is the same as any other poker variation: win as many chips as you can, one pot at a time.
 Stud has a lot of little rules and a few quirks but it's a simple game at its core.
 7-Card Stud rules can be broken up into four sections:

 - The Bring